The only surviving piece of an astonishing Victorian building has now been restored.

-The surviving pieces have fallen into a sorry state over the years; so much so that they found themselves on Historic England's Heritage at Risk register.
-Happily, the structures will now be restored by Heritage of London Trust, thanks to a £15,000 grant.
+The surviving pieces had fallen into a sorry state and the lanterns had been lost for over 70 years.
+Happily, the structures have now been restored by Heritage of London Trust, thanks to a £15,000 grant.
 The Ironmongers Company also gave £3,180, with an additional £10,000 from Tower Hamlets Council.

-The project will include the restoration of the Victorian lanterns which will light the western end of the street all year round.
+The project included the restoration of the Victorian lanterns which will light the western end of the street all year round.